Grounds for Termination

 Under Romanian law, the employment contract may terminate de jure, by mutual consent or by notice given by one of the two parties.
 The grounds for dismissal must be real and serious and there are two types of valid grounds: objective grounds and economic grounds.
 The dismissal for economic grounds may be individual or collective.
 A dismissal for reasons not related to the person of the employee, is the termination of the individual employment contract determined by the cancellation of the employee’s position, for one or several reasons, which are not connected to the employee’s person.
 The cancellation of the position must be effective and have a real and serious cause.

-When the employer intends a collective redundancy, it shall initiate, in reasonable time and with a view to reaching an agreement, under the terms provided by the law, consultations with the trade union or, as the case may be, with the representatives of the employees.
-Also, the employer shall notify in writing the Territorial Labor Inspectorate and the local public employment office, at least 30 calendar days before issuing the dismissal decisions.
+When the employer intends a collective redundancy, it shall initiate, in reasonable time and with a view to reaching an agreement, under the terms provided by the law, consultations with the trade union or, as the case may be, with the representatives of the employees, in an effort to avoid the dismissals, or to reduce the number of dismissed employees, whenever possible.

 For the objective grounds dismissal, the employer must respect the specific procedure stipulated by the Labour Code.
 In case of dismissal for disciplinary reasons, the employer must follow the preliminary investigation, in order to establish the breach of the employment contract’s provisions or of the internal regulations.
 In case of dismissal for poor performance, the employer must first establish the grounds by the evaluation procedure.
 In all cases, the employer must issue the dismissal decision within 30 calendar days from the date the employer acknowledged the cause of the dismissal.